 Here in the US, there are two main types of wheat: red wheat and white wheat.
 They both have the same health benefits (like extra fiber!), but the former is heartier with a more pronounced “wheat-y” flavor, whereas the latter is lighter in taste and texture.

 Red wheat is used to make regular whole wheat flour, and white wheat is used to make (you guessed it!) white whole wheat flour.
-Because this type of wheat has a lighter taste and texture that’s pretty similar to all-purpose flour, white whole wheat flour gives your healthy apple muffins a sweeter flavor and a really tender texture!
+Because this type of wheat has a lighter taste and texture that’s pretty similar to all-purpose flour, white whole wheat flour yields a sweeter flavor in your healthy apple muffins and a really tender texture!

 Hint: It’s similar to the difference between red and green grapes.
 Same health benefits, just different flavors!

 Spices.
 You’ll need three of them: cinnamon, allspice, and nutmeg.
-I prefer Saigon cinnamon (like this!) because it has a stronger and sweeter flavor.
+I prefer Saigon cinnamon (and I buy it online here!) because it has a stronger and sweeter flavor.
 Allspice is a single spice (not a blend!) that tastes like a combination of cinnamon, nutmeg, and cloves.
 A pinch of nutmeg gives the spice profile in these apple muffins a richer, deeper taste.

 Greek yogurt.
-You just need ½ tablespoon of butter or oil in this recipe, which helps keep your healthy apple muffins low fat and low calorie.
+You just need ½ tablespoon of butter or oil in this recipe, which helps keep your healthy apple muffins low calorie and low fat.
 Then Greek yogurt contributes to the rest of their super moist texture!
 It adds the same moisture as extra butter or oil (but for a fraction of the calories!), and it gives your muffins a protein boost too.

 Sweetener.
-I used liquid stevia to make these healthy apple muffins sugar free.
+I used liquid stevia to make these healthy apple muffins sugar-free.
 It helps keep them low calorie too!
-Many stevia brands and products have different sweetness levels, so for the best results, I highly recommend using the same one that I do.
+Many stevia brands and products have different sweetness levels, so they’re not necessarily 1-for-1 substitutes for each other.
+For the best results, I highly recommend using the same one that I do.
 I buy it online here because that’s the best price I’ve found, and I love how I don’t notice any strange aftertaste like with some other products.

 Hint: You can use liquid stevia to make all of these recipes of mine too.
 (I promise it’s not a “one-time use” ingredient!)